Transdermal Creams Confirmed As Best For Hormone Use

 This means that there is more weight on the stomach, abdomen and thighs and what women experience as more belly fat or a ‘muffin top’.

-Also, because more oestrogen is being produced there, and that increases the risk for oestrogen dominance and the associated health issues.
+As more oestrogen is being produced in those areas then that increases the risk for oestrogen dominance and the associated health issues.

 Conclusion